ivandrodri/ivan-homepage/projects/index.md

   - **L2:** 30x30 voxel layer with a **0.1 mm voxel size**.
 - Same 5-axis CNC machine as in the video.

-We leverage **CUDA stream parallelization** for improved performance, achieving the following speed-ups:
+We leverage **CUDA stream parallelization** for further improved single GPU parallelization performance, achieving the following speed-ups:

 - **1 stream: 344499 milliseconds**
 - **2 streams: 202646 milliseconds**
 - **4 streams: 198754 milliseconds**